cybozu-go/cke/docs/cluster.md

 Note that the second case happens when the physical node is rebooted without resource manipulation.
 If you want to add taints only at Node registration, use kubelet's `--register-with-taints` options in `extra_args`.

+CNI configuration file specified by `cni_conf_files` will put on the worker node at boot sequence only.
+Dynamic update is not supported.

 [CRI]: https://github.com/kubernetes/kubernetes/blob/242a97307b34076d5d8f5bbeb154fa4d97c9ef1d/docs/devel/container-runtime-interface.md
 [log rotation for CRI runtime]: https://github.com/kubernetes/kubernetes/issues/58823